leejjoon/pywcsgrid2/doc/users/overview.rst

 Above example command makes the 2nd axis (dec.) of the absolute degree type with given tick locations.

+Here are some examples of available ticklabel types.

+.. plot:: figures/demo_labtyp.py

+See :meth:`~pywcsgrid2.axes_wcs.GridHelperWcsBase.set_ticklabel1_type` for more details.

 You may use locator_params command (which is introduced in mpl v1.0) to adjust the locator parameters. ::